 November 26, 2024

-The Kahnawake Schools Diabetes Prevention Program (KSDPP) is pleased to announce the receipt of a generous $10,000 donation in support of our mission to promote health and prevent type 2 diabetes within our community.
-This contribution is a significant recognition of KSDPP s ongoing efforts to provide health promotion, community-led research, and innovative training programs to build capacity for our community to support healthy lifestyles.
+KSDPP is pleased to announce the receipt of a generous $10,000 donation in support of our mission to promote health and prevent type 2 diabetes within our community.
+This contribution is a significant recognition of KSDPP's ongoing efforts to provide health promotion, community-led research, and innovative training programs to build capacity for our community to support healthy lifestyles.

-On behalf of the KSDPP team, we extend our heartfelt gratitude to the family of Dr. Robert Gardiner who donated a grant of $10,000 in his memory to KSDPP.
-This contribution supports KSDPP s mission, vision and commitment to leadership in diabetes prevention.
+On behalf of the KSDPP team, we extend our heartfelt gratitude to the family of Dr. Robert Gardiner who donated a grant of $10,000 in his memory, to KSDPP.
+This contribution supports KSDPP's mission, vision and commitment to leadership in diabetes prevention.
 Dr. Robert Gardiner was Director of the Division of Endocrinology at Montreal General Hospital.
-His colleagues including Dr. Ann Macaulay could count on him to be kind and professional to the patients they referred to him.
+His colleagues, including Dr. Ann Macaulay, could count on him to be kind and professional to patients who were referred to him.
 He was also an advocate for community partnerships to address diabetes.

 As KSDPP turns 30 this year, our efforts are shifting to support training for Health Promoters in the community who can deliver the dynamic KSDPP program of diabetes prevention activities.
 KSDPP is also aligning their efforts with the community wellness planning initiatives.
 KSDPP will continue to create opportunities to do community-led research with Kahnawà:ke partners, academic partners and students who are pursuing research through degrees and / or courses.